RasmussenLab/VAEs_for_biomedical_data_integration/README.md

-# VAEs for biomedical data integration
+# On the use of VAEs for biomedical data integration

 ## Summary:
 This is the repository for the paper _On the use of VAEs for biomedical data integration_.
-It contains the code and configs used in the paper, but also includes a short tutorial on how to reproduce our main findings.
-For a detailed explanation of the Multiomics Variational Autoencoder (MOVE) we refer the reader to the [MOVE repository](https://github.com/RasmussenLab/MOVE).
+It contains the code and main configs used in the paper, but also includes a short tutorial on how to reproduce our main findings regarding the emerging latent space dynamics.
+For a detailed explanation of the Multiomics Variational Autoencoder (MOVE) python package we refer the reader to the [MOVE repository](https://github.com/RasmussenLab/MOVE).
 Small code edits were added for this project, which are described in a separate notebook.

 ![Main image](images/Image_main.png)